martinemde/martinemde.github.io/_posts/2024-12-21-how-to-convert-to-rails-params-expect.md

 excerpt_separator: <!--more-->
 ---

-Today I updated RubyGems.org to use [the new `params.expect` feature](/2024/10/22/how-to-rails-params-expect.html) that I recently added to Rails 8.
-I ran into some situations that made my first few commits fail the test suite.
+After updating RubyGems.org to use [the new `params.expect` feature](/2024/10/22/how-to-rails-params-expect.html)

-Let's go over them so you understand how to fix these situations.
+in Rails 8, I thought it might be helpful to go over a few of the challenges I ran into.

 ## Why Should I Convert to `params.expect`?